ustaxcourt/ef-cms/temp_delete_me.md

 - confirm user could timeout when associating a brand new person.
 - test cases
   - update broken tests with worker queue
+- deleted cognito trigger (but cannot do this fully), bring back post confirmation lambda trigger in terraform

 ::: SOLO :::
 - Update styling for forgotpassword, login, and resetpassword